andywar65/djupkeep/README.md

-# djupkeep
+# django-upkeep
-Mantainance Plan Django app
+A Django app for managing Maintenance Plans